Zeus (Marvel Comics)

 Zeus is a fictional deity, appearing in American comic books published by Marvel Comics.
 The character is based on the god Zeus in Greek mythology.

-Russell Crowe portrays the character in the Marvel Cinematic Universe film Thor: Love and Thunder (2022).
+Russell Crowe portrays Zeus in the Marvel Cinematic Universe film Thor: Love and Thunder.

 Publication history

 The comic version of Zeus is based on the god of the same name from Greek mythology.
 Zeus first appears in Venus #5 (June 1949), and was adapted by Stan Lee and Jack Kirby.